drunkedMonkey/alien_invasion/README.md

-# ALien Invasion
+# Alien Invasion

-This is a game for learn python
+This is a game to learn python